sudermanjr/andy.suderman.dev/index.md

 # Andy Suderman

-andy@suderman.dev
+_andy@suderman.dev_

 ## Skills

-I began my career as a self-starting engineer who was willing and able to learn new skills quickly.
+I began my career as a self-started engineer who was willing and able to learn new skills quickly.
 I am proficient in Bash, Python, Go, Docker and Kubernetes, as well as a myriad of other technologies.
 Some of my passions still lie in running distributed, resilient, secure systems and automating the surrounding